safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 Understanding and generating signatures can be challenging.
 The **Safe{Core} SDK** provides a set of utilities to use signatures with Safe.
 This guide covers how signatures work and how to generate them using the `@safe-global/protocol-kit` package.

-## Setting up the example Safe Account
+## Setting up the example Safe account

 A Safe account can be configured with different values for the threshold and different types of owner.
 An owner can be any Ethereum address, such as: